carlosboquia/front_end_assignment_03/ADVENTURE_PLAN.md

 7B:
 SELECTION: Engineers Brain (QUIET)
 TEXT: You made it to the brain!
-Disable the brain and win for resistance
+Disable the brain and win for the resistance!
 PROMPT: HACK THE BRAIN!

 8: (FINAL)